phpbb/quickinstall/docs/sandbox-cli.md

 .qi/sources/phpbb-<source>
 ```

-## Web UI
+## Dashboard UI

-QuickInstall includes a local browser UI for the same sandbox workflows exposed by the CLI.
-It is served by PHP's built-in web server and backed by the same `.qi/` project state.
-The UI server can be started, checked, restarted, and stopped on macOS, Linux, or native Windows.
+The QuickInstall Dashboard UI provides a local browser interface for the same workflows exposed by the CLI.
+It is served by PHP's built-in web server and backed by the same `.qi/` workspace.
+The Dashboard UI can be started, checked, restarted, and stopped on macOS, Linux, or native Windows.

 Start the UI: